Why Is My Plant Turning Yellow? 7 Causes & How to Fix It

 Yellow leaves aren’t a death sentence — they’re your plant’s way of communicating.
 Now that you know how to decode the message, you have the power to fix the problem.

-Remember: Start with the soil.
+Remember: start with the soil.
 Check moisture first, because 9 times out of 10, that’s where the answer lies.

 Your plant is counting on you.
 Go check on it right now — and good luck! 🌿